 Do arteries only get blocked in your heart?
 Find out where else blocked arteries occur.

 We often hear about blocked arteries in the heart and brain, but why don’t we hear more about blockages in other parts of the body?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Dr. Rimmerman also shared the following insights:
+He also shares the following insights:

 Arteries create a delivery system throughout the entire body, and the system’s vessels are susceptible to blockages anywhere.
-About eight million Americans, for example, have an often-silent condition known as peripheral artery disease, or PAD, the narrowing of arteries that deliver blood to the arms and legs.
+About 8 million Americans, for example, have an often-silent condition known as peripheral artery disease, or PAD, the narrowing of arteries that deliver blood to the arms and legs.

 PAD is caused by the accumulation of plaque in arteries, the same process that causes many heart attacks and strokes.
 When a blockage occurs in the leg, though, the body can sometimes grow new blood vessels to reroute blood around the blockage.
 In the heart and brain, that is usually not the case.
-A blockage there often will result in tissue loss, Dr. Rimmerman said.
+A blockage there often will result in tissue loss, Dr. Rimmerman says.

 “Because these are vital organs, the effects are dramatic,” he explains.
 “Tissue loss here means a heart attack or stroke.”
 These are more severe results than what occurs, for example, with a blockage to the liver.

 Atherosclerosis can occur in any artery – but not in the veins, the vessels that carry blood back to the heart.

 Dr. Rimmerman explains that the arteries are a high-pressure flow system.
 This extreme pressure affects the inner lining of the vessels, allowing cholesterol to collect more easily.